spacer spacer spacer

 The goal of this project is to begin development of TiO2-magnetite photocatalysis for treatment of landfill leachate.
 Tests were conducted using simulated leachates and monitoring the removal kinetics of various organic constituents (COD).

-Click here to visit our Aquatic Toxicity page Click here to visit our Pollution Prevention page Click here to visit our Air Quality Control page Click here to visit our Water/Waste Water Treatment Processes page Click here to visit our Water Quality page Click here to visit our Solid Waste Management page Click here to visit our Alternative Fuels page
+Click here to visit our Aquatic Toxicity page Click here to visit our Pollution Prevention page Click here to visit our Air Quality Control page Click here to visit our Water/Waste Water Treatment Processes page Click here to visit our Water Quality page Click here to visit our Solid Waste Management page Click here to visit our Alternative Fuels page Research Area Links

 Boca Raton | Dania Beach | Davie | Fort Lauderdale | Harbor Branch | Jupiter | Treasure Coast